TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_fly_407zg_connected_wifi.md

 ## Firmware File

 Choose the correct corresponding firmware (firmware-stm43f4-esp8266wifi.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
-Remember to rename it to firmware.bin
+Remember to rename it to firmware.bin.
+Put it in the root of a FAT32 formatted SD card.

 ## Wifi